 Nemo Snow Storm Scarf

-The East Coast is currently being hit by a massive snow storm called “Nemo”.
+The East Coast had a horrible, massive snow storm called “Nemo” years ago.
 I know knitters have amazing stashes and many of my local knitting friends can not get to a yarn store over the next few days.
 Here is a pattern where you can go “shopping” in your stash and end up with a beautiful, soft, stylish scarf.
 Stay warm, safe and knit happily away. xo

 1 skein Schulana Cashmere Trend by Skacel (100% cashmere with roughly 50 yards left) Color: gray